honeycombio/academy-browser-instrumentation-course/content-scripts/video-cant-see-your-full-trace.md

 **[Audio]**
 These CORS rules tell the browser it's safe to send trace context headers across origins, preventing them from being blocked.

-### [Visual] Jess checks Honeycomb and still sees disconnected spans
-**[Audio]**
 If you're still seeing disconnected traces after checking frontend instrumentation and CORS, it's time to look at your backend.

-### [Visual] Honeycomb UI: example of working trace with frontend → backend connection and and backend instrumentation code with correct config
+### [Visual] Honeycomb UI: example of working trace with frontend → backend connection and `backend-for-frontend` instrumentation code with correct config
 **[Audio]**
-Here's what should happen: your backend reads the traceparent header from the incoming request and creates new spans using the same trace ID.
+Here's what should happen: your backend reads the `traceparent` header from the incoming request and creates new spans using the same trace ID.
 If you're using standard OpenTelemetry instrumentation for your backend this context extraction should happen automatically with the right configuration.

 Once everything is wired up correctly, you'll see traces that flow seamlessly from your browser all the way through your backend services.